fitnr/fionautil/README.md

   * intersect (check if two planar line segments intersect)
   * onsegment (check if a point lines on a line segment)

+### round
+  * geometry - round all coordinates in a geometry to a specified precision
+  * feature

 ### scale
   Utilities for scaling a feature or geometry by a given constant.
 Goes faster with Numpy installed.
   * geometry